 The first thing to know about resetting a Google Nest Thermostat is the difference between a restart and a reset.

-• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+• Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
 This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: A reset erases some or all of your settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.

-To reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.
+• Restart: Deactivates your Nest and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi